PhilipSnows/quartz/content/Commandment 04.md

 ![600](https://i.imgur.com/uGsQobU.png)

 **Blue whales** are not like most whales.
 Most whales do the math and realize it would be insane to pay for a High Magic Book Level.
 Blue whales follow the P2W Code.
-Blue whales are like veterans without the skill.

 ![600](https://i.imgur.com/73wN4Ny.png)